YTAA – EU Mies Award

 Schools will nominate Graduation Projects that will participate in each edition of the YTAA through an internal selection process.

-Three Winners will be chosen by an international Jury from among nine Finalists, and a group of Shortlisted Works will also be selected in order to illustrate different ways of working, designing and communicating.
+The Winners will be chosen by an international Jury from among the Finalists, and a group of Shortlisted Works will also be selected in order to illustrate different ways of working, designing and communicating.

 All nominated designs will be published online and will become part of the Archive of the YTAA as recognition of their authors and the Schools.

-Finalists and Shortlisted participants will also be awarded and acknowledged and the Schools will receive special recognition.
+Finalists and Shortlisted participants will also be acknowledged and their Schools will receive special recognition.

-YTAA is organised by the Fundació Mies van der Rohe with the support of the European Union programme Creative Europe and the sponsorship of World Architects, Vectorworks, USM and Jung.
+YTAA is organised by the Fundació Mies van der Rohe with the support of the European Union programme Creative Europe.

 The reconstruction of the Pavilion was a starting point for a larger project.
 On the one hand the aim was to share and preserve the material heritage of Mies van der Rohe and, on the other, the Foundation was also commissioned to ensure the immaterial legacy of the architect, promoting his innovative spirit in constant dialogue with the present.
 It therefore fostered, through its schedule of activities, debate and research in the field of architecture and modern urban development.